dfelinto/blender-manual/manual/modeling/geometry_nodes/volume/volume_to_mesh.rst

 Geometry
    Standard geometry inputs.

-Density
-   Name of the :ref:`volume grid <bpy.types.VolumeGrids>` attribute the mesh is created from.

 Voxel Amount
    Specifies the approximate resolution of the final mesh.
    The voxel size is adapted to the size of the entire volume.